-Interface Mapping The Interface Mapping Toolkit is available in Enterprise Developer for Eclipse; Toolkit on page 46 however it does not support CICS or IMS service interfaces.
+Interface Mapping Toolkit on page 45 The Interface Mapping Toolkit is not available in Micro Focus Enterprise Developer UNIX Components.
+It is available in Enterprise Developer for Eclipse; however it does not support CICS or IMS service interfaces.
+The Interface Mapping Toolkit is available in Enterprise Developer for Eclipse; however it does not support CICS or IMS service interfaces.

-Mixed Language Debugging on page 46
+Mixed Language Debugging on page 45